Enjoy the flexibility of online learning

 Three options for course participation:

 Enroll in the online course as an individual

-Move through the course at your own pace—the course is open for seven weeks
+Move through the course at your own pace—the course is open for six weeks

 Move through the conveniently scheduled course together as a staff